mrts/debugging-cgi-applications-with-gdb/README.md

 the executable program would be started as a separate process by the web server for each request and torn down at the end.

-GDB is commonly used to debug C and C++ programs and it supports attaching to running processes.
+GDB, the GNU Debugger, is commonly used to debug C and C++ programs and it supports attaching to running processes.
 As the CGI process is short-lived, you need to delay its exit to have enough time to attach the debugger while the process is still running.
-For casual debugging the easiest option is to simply use plain `sleep()` in an endless loop at the breakpoint location and exit the loop with the debugger once it is attached to the program (there are other, more complicated options that I don't cover here).
+For casual debugging the easiest option is to simply use `sleep()` in an endless loop at the breakpoint location and exit the loop with the debugger once it is attached to the program.
+There are other, more complicated options that I don't cover here.

 The following example assumes Ubuntu Linux and Apache.